 Participate in standards and regional planning processes.
 For instance, participating in the SIWG effort can provide insights into different smart DER capabilities.
-Following the DRP process can provide information on avoided costs and DER benefits during planning processes.
-Participation in interconnection standards efforts, such as IEEE 1547 revision, or distribution planning working groups can allow participants to influence standard and plan development and distinguish elements that need region-specific attention.
+Following the DRP process can provide information on avoided costs, DER benefits, and new methods for distribution planning in general.
+Participation in interconnection standards efforts, such as IEEE 1547 revision, or distribution planning working groups can allow participants to influence standards and plan development and lend the ability to distinguish elements that may need region-specific attention.

-6. Address financial and technology risk through roadmapping and distribution planning process with regulator and stakeholders
+6. Address financial and technology risk through roadmapping and distribution planning processes with regulator and stakeholders

-Explore new pilot or new product introduction cost recovery methods for utilities that reduce the risks.
-Remove current incentives for maintaining status quo or doing no development.
+Explore new pilots, or new cost recovery methods when introducing new products and technologies that reduce risks.
+Remove current incentives for maintaining the status quo of limited development.
 For example, allow a guaranteed or certified cost recovery of 20% to 30% for a new service introduction or technology trial pilot project.
-This will reduce the risk of failure and allow utilities to try new equipment, products and service offerings.
+This will reduce the risk of failure by allowing utilities to try new equipment, products and service offerings with a focus on selecting the right options.